commerce-codeitforward/Components-For-Salesforce-Commerce-Cloud/Wishlist/README.md

 The Pop-Up component can be leveraged throughout your org.
 The most obvious places are the PLP and PDP (Anywhere you typically add products to your cart).

-**Note:** The screenshots below show the Pop-Up from teh End User perspective when the User clicks "Add to List" as opposed to "Add to Cart" from a Product List Page (PLP).
+**Note:** The screenshots below show the Pop-Up from the End User perspective when the User clicks "Add to List" as opposed to "Add to Cart" from a Product List Page (PLP).
 The PLP details are not shown due to client-sensitivity.

 **User clicks a button that calls the Pop Up method:**